 When working with this vulnerable population, several factors are important to bear in mind.
-Brodzinsky (1998) asserted that adoption issues are subtle and not readily expressed by children in therapy, regardless of the clinician's theoretical orientation.
+Brodzinsky (1998) asserted that adoption issues are subxviii Creative Arts Therapies Approaches in Adoption and Foster Care tle and not readily expressed by children in therapy, regardless of the clinician's theoretical orientation.
 Therapists are urged to become more familiar with the unique clinical themes represented in the intrapsychic and interpersonal lives of adopted individuals and to expand their repertoire of assessment and treatment techniques, including strategies that target adoption-specific issues.
 Creative arts therapies assessments and treatment techniques represent a successful alternative to traditional approaches.